bytedeco/javacpp-presets/README.txt

 =JavaCPP Presets=

 ==Introduction==
 The JavaCPP Presets module contains Java configuration and interface classes for widely used C/C++ libraries.
 The configuration files in the `com.googlecode.javacpp.presets` package are used by the `Parser` to create from C/C++ header files the Java interface files targeting the `com.googlecode.javacpp` package, which is turn are used by the `Generator` and the native C++ compiler to produce the required JNI libraries.
+Moreover, utility classes make their functionality easier to use on the Java platform, including Android.

 More details to come shortly...
 In the meantime, please feel free to ask questions on [http://groups.google.com/group/javacpp-project the mailing list].

 ==Required Software==
-To use JavaCPP Presets, you will need to download and install the following software:
+To use the JavaCPP Presets, you will need to download and install the following software:
- * An implementation of Java SE 6 or 7
+ * An implementation of Java SE 6 or newer
   * OpenJDK  http://openjdk.java.net/install/  or
   * Sun JDK  http://www.oracle.com/technetwork/java/javase/downloads/  or
   * IBM JDK  http://www.ibm.com/developerworks/java/jdk/  or